sukeesh/Jarvis/README.md

 ### Prerequisites

-Use the command `pip install -r requirements.txt` to install the requirements.
+Use the command `./Setup` to install the requirements.

 ## Youtube Video